The exact story of how the Herdwick breed came to Britain is unknown, there are suggestions:

 Herdwick and Beatrix Potter

 Beatrix Potter’s love of animals extended beyond the pages of her quaintly drawn books.
-When she married and moved to Castle Cottage, Near Sawrey in October 1913 she already had an established reputation as an artist and author but along with her change of lifestyle she embraced a new and engrossing occupation.
-She had bought subsequent farms after her first purchase of Hill Top Farm in 1905, and when she moved to the area she developed her passion for the Herdwick breed.
-She employed Tom Storey as her shepherd to manage the flock at Hilltop Farm, Near Sawrey and breed prize winning sheep, becoming something of an expert in the process.
+When she married and moved to Castle Cottage, Near Sawrey in 1913 she already had an established reputation as an artist and author.
+When she became Baetrix Heelis she embraced a new and engrossing occupation.
+Having bought more farms after her first purchase of Hill Top in 1905, when she finally moved to the area she developed her passion for the Herdwick breed.
+She employed Tom Storey as her shepherd to breed prize winning sheep, becoming something of an expert in the process.
 This was recognised when she was elected to be the first female president of the Herdwick Sheep Breeders Association for 1944 but unfortunately she didn’t live to take up the position.
 On her death she bequeathed all the farms and land she owned to the National Trust, stipulating that each farm must maintain a flock of pure bred Herdwick sheep.

 Using the Fleece.